HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

     -subscriberId <value>
     ```

     Use this attribute to specify the record type (default: "").
-The Other possible values are CREATE, UPDATE, DELETE:
+Other possible values are CREATE, UPDATE, and DELETE:

     ```
     -recordType <value>
     ```

     Use this attribute to specify the record action (default: "").
-The Other possible values are COLLECTION, MEDIA_ITEM, RENDITION, VERSION, FAVORITE, KEYWORD, COLLECTION_MEDIA_RELATION, CUSTOM_URL, MEDIA_TYPE, MEDIA_TYPE_GROUP, RESOURCE, PERMISSION:
+Other possible values are COLLECTION, MEDIA_ITEM, RENDITION, VERSION, FAVORITE, KEYWORD, COLLECTION_MEDIA_RELATION, CUSTOM_URL, MEDIA_TYPE, MEDIA_TYPE_GROUP, RESOURCE, and PERMISSION:

      ```
     -recordAction <value>
     ```

-    Use this attribute to specify a location **store/folder_name/** that is different from the default location to download report.
-The default location "report" is **store/outputFiles/**:
+    Use this attribute to specify a location **store/folder_name/** that is different from the default location where the report is downloaded.
+The default location is **store/outputFiles/**:

      ```
     -reportPath <value>
     ```

     !!! note
-        Optional parameters are `recordType`, `recordAction` and `reportPath`.
+        `recordType`, `recordAction`, and `reportPath` are optional parameters.

 -   **Commands:**